paula75/SmartKitchen/README.md

   We monitor the contents of a fridge (Product and weight).

-For this we used 4 NoSQL Tables:
+For this we used 4 MySQL Tables:

 **Bestand**